 Planning a trip to South America

-We are both active 50 year olds and are thinking about travelling to South America early next year for a period of about three weeks.
+We are both active 50 year olds and are thinking about traveling to South America early next year for a period of about three weeks.
 We would definitely like to see Rio, Buenos Aires, and if you could send any further suggestions.
 We are very flexible on dates and duration.

 Thank you for contacting Audley to discover the delights of South America with us.
 This continent is a fascinating mix of archaeological sites, indigenous culture, people, breathtaking and varied landscapes - from the glaciers of the South to the jungle of the North, colonial history and great hotels.
 Three weeks is an ideal amount of time to spend in one country or, depending on how you like to travel, to get an understanding of several.

 Brazil is a very diverse country and currently considered a powerhouse of the global economy.
 Rio offers some iconic sights, such as Christ Redeemer, and a chance to see the city before the World Cup in 2014 and the Olympics in 2016.
 If you wish, a visit to Carnival in February offers the chance to enjoy the vibrancy of the Brazilian way of life.

 Salvador is only a couple of hours flying north and combines a colonial, colorful city with the African influence of its food and culture.
 It offers a riot of elaborate churches and live music in the streets.
 A couple of hours drive away is the beach at Praia do Forte if you wish to relax for a few days.

 An alternative might be a visit to the Amazon, with the gateway city of Manaus providing some insight to life on the jungle frontier and the stunning Manaus opera house.

 Argentina can often be seen as European in its outlook and the influence of Spain, the UK and Italy are undeniable in its architecture and people.
 But Argentina has made its music, food and landscapes its own.
 Of course, the obvious route between the two countries is Iguazú Falls, resplendent in its jungle setting.